-The Brazos River Authority has its roots in changes to state law that began place about 100
+The Brazos River Authority has its roots in changes to state law that began about 100

 years ago.
 In 1917 the Texas Legislature and voters approved the Conservation Amendment to

-the Texas Constitution (Article XVI, Section 59).
-This declared that the control, prevention,
+the Texas Constitution (Article XVI, Section 59) declaring that the control, prevention,

 and distribution of flood and storm waters became the duty of the state.
 All limitations which